Pepis74/Pepis74.github.io/_projects/the_cat.md

 ---
 layout: page
-title: project 6
+title: The Cat
-description: a project with no image
+description: In this turn-based game the player takes the role of a cat-sitter.
+They must rearrange furniture to protect their friend’s precious items from his unpredictable pet.
 img:
 importance: 4
 category: videogames